Ciekce/marlinflow/README.md

 - `txt-to-data` converts a legacy text file into a data file.
 - `shuffle` shuffles a data file.
 It is extremely important to shuffle your data before training, to prevent overfitting.
 - `interleave` randomly interleaves data files.
 This allows you to cleanly combine data from multiple sources without requiring a re-shuffle, provided that the source files have already been shuffled.
+- `stats` will scan a data file and output some possibly useful statistics about it.
+- `count` will tell you how many positions are in a data file.
 - `convert` will convert an NNUE JSON file into the BlackMarlin NNUE format. (currently only supports HalfKP)